ArunaBalavijay/os-tutorial/01-bootsector-barebones/README.md

 Total     =14 (0xe)
 ```

-Thus, above binary boot sector file has 16 bytes in each row with 32 rows in total to accomodate `512 bytes` (16 * 32).
+Thus, the binary boot sector file given above has 16 bytes in each row with 32 rows in total to accomodate `512 bytes` (16 * 32).

 Simplest boot sector ever